punkish/punkish/entries/S/SA/SAV/Saving-and-Recreating-State-via-the-URL/index.md

     </tr>
 </table>

-<p>The user clicks on a table cell firing an event that highlights that cell in red.
-The URL is now <code>https://punkish.org/Saving-and-Recreating-State-via-the-URL?q=<span class="search-term"></span>#table!highlightCell:id?</code> where <code>id</code> is the <b>id</b> of the highlighted cell.</p>
+<p>The user clicks on a table cell firing an event that highlights that cell in red. <span class="prompt">Go ahead, click on any of the table cells above.</span> The URL is now <code>https://punkish.org/Saving-and-Recreating-State-via-the-URL?q=<span class="search-term"></span>#table!highlightCell:id?</code> where <code>id</code> is the <b>id</b> of the highlighted cell.</p>

 Then the user bookmarks the URL or sends it to a friend.
 When its recipient opens that URL (or when the user clicks on the bookmark at some point in time later), the state is restored exactly as what it was for the sender.
-In other words, the URL is parsed and the actions performed to restore the state…
+In other words, the URL is parsed and the actions performed to restore the state… <span class="prompt">You can test this right now by selecting the URL and pasting it in a new browser window.
+The contents in that new window should look exactly like this one.</span>

 1. the query is performed for "bar" and the results are shown, with the search field indicating the search term.
 2. the page scrolls down to the **table** section, and